EraldyHq/kubee/docs/kube-cert.md

 Usage:

-Return the kubeconfig cert in plain text
+Return the kubeconfig certs in plain text

 ```bash
 kube-cert